simonrenauld/ServerSetup/README.md

 root@rescue ~ # # run this command to get your IPv6 CIDR
 (ip address show "$(udevadm info -e | grep -m1 -A 20 ^P.*eth0 | grep ID_NET_NAME_PATH | cut -d'=' -f2)" | grep global | grep "inet6 "| xargs | cut -d" " -f2)
 ```
 ### 1.2.
+Server Virtualization Oveview

+Congrats on setting up your virtual server!
+Even though it's stored somewhere globally, you'll need to virtualize access to your physical drives.
+At the core of this process is the hypervisor—a key software, hardware, or firmware layer that manages and creates virtual machines (VMs).
+A bare metal hypervisor bridges physical hardware and VMs, allowing seamless migration while maintaining functionality.
+VMs don't interact with hardware directly; they interface with the hypervisor, ensuring a consistent virtual environment across different hardware setups.

+Proxmox Virtual Environment (VE)
+Proxmox VE is a powerful, adaptable virtualization solution offering enterprise-grade features without high costs.
+It's ideal for managing data centers, educational institutions, or even home labs.
+Proxmox is notable for its versatility and affordability, letting you build a fully operational virtual infrastructure for free, with paid options offering extra support and updates.

+Key Features
+Free & Open Source: Community edition is free; paid versions offer additional features for production environments.
+Built-in Firewall: Highly configurable, offering per-VM firewall controls, perfect for multi-tenant environments.
+Open vSwitch Support: Reduces network management overhead and enables complex virtual network setups.
+GUI: User-friendly interface for managing clusters, VMs, storage, and networking.
+KVM Support: Full OS virtualization for running multiple operating systems like Linux and Windows.
+LXC Support: Lightweight Linux container-based virtualization for efficient resource use.
+Storage Options
+Proxmox VE supports various storage types:

+Local directories
+LVM / LVM Thin
+NFS
+iSCSI
+GlusterFS
+Ceph RADOS Block Devices (RBD)
+ZFS
+This wide range of storage options provides flexibility in managing data within your virtual environment.

+### 1.4.
 QEMU command with VNC setup (This command is starting a QEMU virtual machine to install Proxmox from the ISO, with the ability to control it over VNC (Virtual Network Computing)
 ```

 printf "change vnc password\n%s\n" "abcd_123456": This sets a VNC password (abcd_123456).
 It's printing a command that will later be passed into QEMU's monitor interface to set the VNC password.